Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: EXPERIMENTS AND RESULTS

 \subsection{Ablation Studies}

-In our ablation studies we conduct six different tests to understand the performance of each of the different elements of our model.
-We first describe each test and then analyze the results. \\ \textbf{01 Visual Graph Only: $G_V$ only.} In this test we remove the Semantic-GAT and keep the Visual-GAT, attention, and inference the same.
-This study will show the importance of aggregating visual and spatial cues. \\ \textbf{02 Semantic Graph Only: $G_S$ only.} In this test we remove the Visual-GAT and keep the Semantic-GAT, attention, and inference the same.
-This study will show the importance of only working with Semantic cues. \\ \textbf{03 Without Attention.} In this test, we use the averaging attention mechanism of Eqtn. \ref{eq:aver} instead of the weighted sum mechanism.
-We still combine the graphs and infer in the same way. \\ \textbf{04 Without Spatial Features in $G_C$.} In this test, we remove spatial features from the edges of the combined graph $G_C$ to study the role that spatial features can play after the aggregation of features across nodes. \\ \textbf{05 Message Passing in $G_C$. } In this test, we leverage an additional graph attention network to process the combined graph which is similar to what we do to the original visual-spatial graph.
-We examine if there would be a gain from an additional message passing step on $G_C$ with combined feature from $G_V$ and $G_S$. \\ \textbf{06 Unified V-S Graph.} In this test, we choose to start with a single graph in which visual and semantic features are concatenated in the nodes from the start.
+In this section, we choose HICO-DET as training dataset to study the impact of each component in our model.
+We conduct the following six tests (we run each test three times to get the results): \\ \textbf{01 Visual Graph Only: $G_V$ only.} In this test, we remove the Semantic-GAT and keep the Visual-GAT, attention, and inference the same.
+This study will show the importance of leveraging the semantic cues. \\ \textbf{02 Semantic Graph Only: $G_S$ only.} In this test, we remove the Visual-GAT and keep the Semantic-GAT, attention, and inference the same.
+This study will show the importance of aggregating visual and spatial cues. \\ \textbf{03 Without Attention.} In this test, we use the averaging mechanism (Eqtn. \ref{eqtn:aver}) to aggregate features instead of the weighted sum attention mechanism. \\ \textbf{04 Without Spatial Features ($\mathbf{h}_f$) in $G_C$.} In this test, we remove spatial features from the edges of the combined graph $G_C$ to study the role that spatial features can play after the aggregation of features across nodes. \\ \textbf{05 Message Passing in $G_C$. } In this test, we leverage an additional graph attention network to process the combined graph which is similar to what we do to the original visual-spatial graph.
+We examine if there would be a gain from an additional message passing on $G_C$ with combined feature from $G_V$ and $G_S$. \\ \textbf{06 Unified V-S Graph.} In this test, we choose to start with a single graph in which visual and semantic features are concatenated in the nodes from the start.
 Spatial features are still used to instantiate edges.
 This test examines if there would be a gain from using combined visual-semantic features from the start instead of through separate streams.